Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 12 April 2026 02.01.00 UTC
+- WIB: Minggu, 12 April 2026 02.43.25 UTC
-- WITA: Minggu, 12 April 2026 03.01.00 UTC
+- WITA: Minggu, 12 April 2026 03.43.25 UTC
-- WIT: Minggu, 12 April 2026 04.01.00 UTC
+- WIT: Minggu, 12 April 2026 04.43.25 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: motivational
+Kategori: success